alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```

-Where possible use VALUES instead, avoid the direct memory read and write words, ! and @.
+Where possible use VALUES instead of variables to avoid the direct memory read and write words, ! and @.

 None the less VARIABLE does exist, it is still useful to get the address of some memory sometimes.